ZZP-RS/KECL-SR/README.md

 ## Train Model

-To train KECL-SR on 'ML-1M' and 'ML-10M' datasets, change to the `src` folder and run following command:
+To train LTCL on 'ML-1M' and 'ML-10M' datasets, change to the `src` folder and run following command:

 ```
 python main.py -- data_name ML-1M